Target Allocation and Other Tax Considerations in Drafting LLC Operating Agreements

 Len Nitti is a Shareholder at Wilkin & Guttenplan, P.C., where he has been a member of the firm since 1999.
 Serving as Co-Practice Leader of the firm's Real Estate Group, he advises a broad range of clients that includes closely held businesses, high-net-worth individuals, professional athletes, and real estate entities spanning affordable housing, qualified opportunity funds, green energy incentives, and urban real estate.

-Live Video-Broadcast: May 7, 2026
+On-Demand: May 7, 2026

 2 hour CLE